Jucester/melonn-order-system/README.md

 This is a order management system that comunicates with the Melonn API to get details about the shipping methods.
 Sellers can place orders so their sells are handle by the logistic team.

-The app use json files as database (based on requirements)
+The app use json files as database (based on requirements).
+It works but can make tests fail.

 # Stack